MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/rest/csharp.md

 ms.author: scottwhi
 ---

-# Quickstart: Search for images using the Bing Image Search REST API and C#
+# Quickstart: Search for images using Bing Image Search REST API and C#

-Use this quickstart to learn how to send search requests to the Bing Image Search API.
+Use this quickstart to learn how to send search requests to Bing Image Search API.
 This C# application sends a search query to the API, and displays the URL of the first image in the results.
 Although this application is written in C#, the API is a RESTful web service compatible with most programming languages.

 The source code for this sample is available [on GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/dotnet/Search/BingImageSearchv7Quickstart.cs) with additional error handling and annotations.